kinshuk4/daily-coding-problem-solutions/problem801_850/README.md

 The area of a circle is defined as πr^2.
 Estimate π to 3 decimal places using a Monte Carlo method.

 Hint: The basic equation of a circle is x^2 + y^2 = r^2.

+## Daily Coding Problem: Problem #816 [Medium]

+This problem was asked by Facebook.

+Given three 32-bit integers x, y, and b, return x if b is 1 and y if b is 0, using only mathematical or bit operations.
+You can assume b can only be 1 or 0.